Explore Calcutta with an Uber Guide

 After your walk, you will have “Breakfast at Bomti’s” which offers a rare glimpse of the old Calcutta way of life, now sadly endangered.
 Mr Surojit ‘Bomti’ Iyenger, an art collector and socialite, is delighted to welcome visitors to his charming flat in perhaps the most interesting heritage building on historic Chowringhee.
 Authentic and home-cooked Bengali cuisine served up with hot cups of fresh Darjeeling tea and stimulating insights into Bengali Art (with some for sale) and Modern Kolkata make up Bomti’s salon.

 After tiffin, you will continue shopping and sightseeing with Devika Duncan (a break at the hotel can also be taken).
 Sightseeing could include The Marble Palace, The Park Street Cemetery, The Indian Museum and/or The Victoria Memorial.
-Shopping could include local handicrafts, jewelry, textiles (including the famous Bengal Katha stitch work), antique furniture, food, spices and books.
+Shopping could include local handicrafts, jewellery, textiles (including the famous Bengal Katha stitch work), antique furniture, food, spices and books.
 It is all really flexible and the day will develop depending on your interests.

 At around tea time, you will take a boat cruise up the River Hoogly.
 In a private river boat, guests are able to discover a hitherto unseen side of Kolkata, with a ring-side view of the myriad happenings on the river’s ‘Ghats’.
 This was the view that greeted many a 19C adventurer as he stepped up to the Princep’s Ghat.
 You will sail past Belur Math, headquarters of The Ramakrishna Mission, as the city’s two huge and famous bridges, Howrah and Vidyasagar Setu pass overhead.
 It is a wonderfully relaxing end to the day with a sumptuous tea menu comprising popular Indian snacks and refreshing Darjeeling Tea.